|

 Model Spaces

-In 1989, when we were studying at the Rijksakademie in Amsterdam, we found
+In 1989, when they were studying at the Rijksakademie in Amsterdam, Driessens &

-ourselves in a situation that forced us to question the art practice.
-We were
+Verstappen found themselves in a situation that forced them to question the art practice.

-be strongly intertwined with mutual commercial interest.
-We concluded that the
+interesting seemed to be strongly intertwined with mutual commercial interest.
+The

 Twelve photographs taken from different art magazines served as a starting